kurapica/IGAS/Loop/README.md

 The main purpose of the struct system is used to validate values, for lua, the values can be boolean, number, string, function, userdata, thread and table.

-And in the **System** namespace, all basic data type have a struct :
+And in the **System** namespace, each basic data type have a struct type defined for it :

 * System.Boolean - The value should be mapped to true or false, no validation
 * System.String  - means the value should match : type(value) == "string"